 Stakeholders expressed some concern regarding the integrity of the process for identifying ex-officio attorneys.
 The respective Bar Associations maintain lists of attorneys who specialize in criminal law and are available for work.
-The however, practice differs regarding the use of this list.
+However, practice differs regarding the use of this list.
 In the past in Belgrade, the Bar Association had a telephone number that police, courts or prosecutors could call and be directed to an attorney.
 This practice was perceived well by stakeholders.
 Unfortunately, the practice ceased in 2013 amidst uncertainty regarding the leadership and management of the Bar.
 Outside of Belgrade, no such hotline has ever existed.
-Instead, the police make a series of phone calls looking for an attorney,
+Instead, the police make a series of phone calls looking for an attorney, relying either on the list (often an old copy) or their personal contacts.
+Since the introduction of the new